pachyderm/pachyderm/examples/kubeflow/tfjob/README.md

 this example will focus on the minimum needed to work with Pachyderm's S3 Gateway from a Kubeflow TFJob.

 We will use the example Kubeflow [tfoperator example mnist_with_summaries](https://github.com/kubeflow/tf-operator/tree/master/examples/v1beta2/mnist_with_summaries) as a basis, so you can easily adapt the code for your needs.
-For simplicity, we will use data files that we've built into the example Docker image, but you can easily store any data you wish.
+For simplicity, we will use example data files from the mnist training set, but you can easily store any data you wish.
 Anywhere you use the Tensorflow `file_io` library, you can access data, models, parameters, etc. that are stored in Pachyderm's versioned data repositories.